How Automobile Asbestos Exposure Happens

 Mesothelioma has been documented in auto mechanics, their wives and children.
 Individual case reports have described cases of mesothelioma among auto mechanics, and population studies have examined the collective risk of asbestos exposure among professional auto mechanics.

 - A 2018 study published in Epidemiology: Open Access conducted a review of the relevant medical and scientific literature and found significant evidence of increased incidence of mesothelioma among auto mechanics.
 It found more than 400 cases of mesothelioma in auto mechanics reported in the literature.

 - A 2004 study published in American Journal of Industrial Medicine found 90,000 short and long chrysotile asbestos fibers in each nanogram of brake dust.
 For every gram of brake dust, this translates into 90 trillion short asbestos fibers and 300 billion long asbestos fibers.

 - A 2001 study published in the Melbourne Journal of International Law reported a 10-fold excess of mesothelioma cases among auto mechanics.

 - A 2000 study commissioned by the Seattle Post-Intelligencer found high levels of asbestos exposure occurring in gas stations and brake repair shops in the District of Columbia and six states.
 Dust samples collected revealed concentrations of asbestos ranging from 2.26% to 63.8%.

 - A 1998 study published in American Journal of Epidemiology reported 82% of auto mechanics are frequently exposed to asbestos.
-The study found an increased risk of pleural mesothelioma among auto mechanics and confirmed a dose-response relationship between asbestos exposure and the cancer.
+The study found an increased risk of mesothelioma in the lungs among auto mechanics and confirmed a dose-response relationship between asbestos exposure and the cancer.

 - A 1985 exposure study conducted by the U.S. Environmental Protection Agency confirmed that brake and clutch repair work resulted in asbestos exposure levels far exceeding the ambient air levels set by the Occupational Safety and Health Administration.